HaikAsatryan/personal-utilities/setup-guides/LinuxSetup.md

-# Comprehensive Linux Setup Guide for Ubuntu 25.04
+# Comprehensive Linux Setup Guide for Ubuntu 25.10

 ## Introduction

-This guide provides a full setup process for Ubuntu 25.04 (GNOME 48), automating developer tools, environment configuration, and GNOME customizations.
+This guide provides a full setup process for Ubuntu 25.10 (GNOME 49), automating developer tools, environment configuration, and GNOME customizations.
-It includes a one-time script (`ubuntu-setup.sh`) to install and configure everything with minimal manual steps.
+It includes a one-time (safe to rerun) script (`ubuntu-setup.sh`) to install and configure everything with minimal manual steps.

 ---

 ## 1. Clean Installation and Preparation

-Start with a clean installation of **Ubuntu 25.04 Desktop**.
+Start with a clean installation of **Ubuntu 25.10 Desktop**.
 During installation, connect to Wi-Fi and select **Minimal Installation** if you prefer a lean system.

 After the first boot:

-1. Complete system updates through **Settings → About → Check for Updates**.
+1. Complete system updates through **Software Update** application.
 2. Reboot once before proceeding.

 ---